ryanzhouuu/suki/docs/design.md

 The app should prioritize quick actions:

-- Search result cards should include "Watchlist", "Watching", and "Completed" actions.
+- Search result cards should include status actions (watchlist, watching, completed).
 - Anime detail pages should show the current user's status prominently.
-- Progress updates should be one tap or one small input away.
+- Progress updates should be one tap or one small input away (library cards; detail page later).
 - Completing an anime should offer, but not force, a ranking comparison.
+- Duplicate add updates status in place: "Already in your library.
+Status updated."

 ### Watchlist

 The watchlist should feel separate from completed rankings.
 Users often bookmark with less certainty than they rate.
-Watchlist entries should support lightweight priority without requiring notes or scores.

-Recommended MVP fields:

-- Status: `plan_to_watch`
+- Status: `plan_to_watch` (library tab).
-- Priority: low, medium, high
+- Priority: low, medium, high (optional field).
-- Date added
+- Default sort: recently updated; title, year, priority later.

 ### Pairwise Ranking UI

 The comparison UI should be simple and mobile-first:

-- Two large anime cards.
+- Two large series cards (cover, canonical title, entry count in library).
-- Cover image, title, year, format, and user's optional note.
 - Primary question: "Which did you enjoy more?"
-- Buttons: left, right, skip.
-- Link to open details if the user needs context.

-Avoid showing too much numeric scoring in the MVP.
-The experience should feel like expressing taste, not tuning an algorithm.
+- Whole-card tap selects winner.
+- Secondary actions: can't decide, not comparable.
+- Avoid showing numeric Elo on the comparison screen.

 ### Public Profiles

 Profiles should make taste immediately legible:

-- Top-ranked anime above the fold.
+- Series ranked list above the fold.
-- Watching now and recently completed as secondary sections.
+- Watching now and watchlist as secondary sections.
-- Watchlist visible but less prominent.
 - Friend action near the profile header.

 ### Empty States